warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240823_172548888.MP.jpg]]
 _Comfy_

-I guesstimate buying ~40-50 items in total, spending north of $1000 just on my supplies.
+I'd guesstimate spending north of $1000 just on supplies, on 40 (+/-5) items in total.
 Most items were purchased via Amazon.
-Unlike other people I didn't get fancy with outfits - I just got the basics using cheap Amazon fashion.
-So $1000 is the rough figure of buying the bare minimum amount of things required for me to consider myself overprepared.
+I didn't get fancy with outfits - I just bought the basics using cheap Amazon fashion.
+So, $1000 was the rough figure of buying the bare minimum amount of supplies required for me to consider myself overprepared.

-Water is also a thing most people need to pack -- roughly 1.5 gallons per day you'll be burning -- although I didn't do this because Infinite Love provided water infrastructure.
+Water is also worth mentioning -- campers are advised to pack roughly 1.5 gallons per day they'll be at the burn -- but I didn't do this as Infinite Love provides water infrastructure.

 ### T minus ~2 days before the burn
 Packing packing packing.
 So much packing.
-My room looked like an explosion had happened:
+My room looked like an explosion:

 ![[PXL_20240822_151449429.MP.jpg]]

 ![[PXL_20240822_020715831.MP.jpg]]
 _My DIY [[Contact staff|contact staves]]!_

 I packed all my belongings into two 27 gallon HDX boxes, which is the maximum sized luggage you're allowed to take on the bus.
-Within these boxes, I stuffed 95% of my things into categorized Ziploc bags to shield them from the dust.
-This proved to be invaluable when unpacking.
+Within these boxes, I stuffed 95% of my things into categorized Ziploc bags or trash bags to shield them from the imminent dust.
+This proved to be a fantastic decision later.

 ### Upon arrival ([[2024-08-24]] + 1 day or so)
-Due to rain closing the gates to the playa in Nevada, my bus had been delayed 2 hours.
+Due to rain conditions in Nevada closing the gates to BRC, my morning bus got been delayed 2 hours till noon.
 So, at 11am, I brought my bike and 2 HDX boxes over to the bus stop.
-They were heavy and cumbersome, so this was really difficult.
+They were heavy and cumbersome, so this was actually really difficult.

 ![[PXL_20240824_195010743.MP.jpg]]
 _My burdens_

-I eventually resigned to biking over, leaving my bike with some trustworthy looking stranges, then walking back to my apartment and back with the boxes.
-I was drenched in sweat by the time I arrived at the bus stop.
-One dude bellowed from line he saw me awkwardly carrying my oversized boxes: WHO'S GONNA CARRY THE BOAT
+I eventually resigned to taking two trips from my apartment.
+First trip: biking over, leaving my bike with some trustworthy looking strangers.
+Second trip: walking back to my apartment, then back again carrying the boxes.
+I was drenched in sweat by the time I arrived at the bus stop, lol.
+One dude bellowed from the line, watching me: WHO'S GONNA CARRY THE BOAT??

 ![[original_370f15bf-b424-4327-a37c-09f22bdea716_PXL_20240824_185614286.MP.jpg]]

 ![[PXL_20240824_195525659.MP.jpg]]
+_Another pretty morning in SF_

-Bus checkin was simple.
-I showed my physical ID, physical Burning Man ticket, and digital BxB ticket.
-Their website said I needed to print out the ticket, but I didn't do that and was fine.
-Volunteers took my bike from me and loaded it onto a separate truck from the bus I was boarding, and gave me 2 tags to affix to my luggage.
-I loaded my luggage and departed San Francisco around 1pm.
+Bus check-in was straightforward and quick.
+I showed a volunteer my physical ID, physical Burning Man ticket which I'd later need to enter the BRC gate, and digital BxB ticket.
+The BxB website had said I needed to print out the bus ticket, but I didn't do that and was fine.
+Volunteers took my bike from me and loaded it onto a separate truck from the bus I was boarding, and gave me 2 tags to affix to my luggage, which I loaded.
+We departed San Francisco around 1pm.

 ...
 Many hours later...

 9:30pm: The sun has set, leaving total darkness outside the bus.
-A glimmer of light shines in the distance: Black Rock City.
+A glimmer of light shone in the distance: Black Rock City.

 As we approach, we barely discern the lights from vehicles in the non-bus line.
 In order to save fuel, these vehicles remain parked most of the time and inch forward together in waves.

 9:45: The bus stops, and a moody bus volunteer boarded.
-She barked orders that boiled down to: stfu, get off the bus, no smartphones, and show your physical burning man ticket to reboard.
+She barked orders that boiled down to: stfu (she mentioned this one multiple times), get off the bus, no smartphones, and show your physical burning man ticket to reboard.

 I didn't listen to the smartphone order:

 ![[PXL_20240825_044313162.MP.jpg]]
-_Other buses are stopped too_
+_Other buses were stopped alongside ours_

-Moody or not, her bruskness totally worked.
-10 minutes later we were all checked in.
-"Welcome to Black Rock City" she shouted as she departed the bus.
+Her system totally worked.
+10 minutes later all the passengers on my bus were checked in.
+"Welcome to Black Rock City," she shouted as the doors hissed shut.

 20 minutes later, I stepped off the bus into BRC.
-I imagine I felt something similar to a front line infantry landing in a warzone for the first time.
-The bus environment was replaced by a loud, cold, dark environment with swarms of people walking in no clear direction.
-A BRC-specific trash and compost bag were thrust into my hands as I left the bus.
-I stuffed them into my water pack.
+I imagine the feeling is somewhat similar to (slight exaggeration) a front line infantry landing in a warzone.
+The cozy bus environment was suddenly replaced by a loud, cold, dusty, and dark environment with swarms of people walking with no clear direction.
+A trash and compost bag were thrust into my hands as I left the bus along with instructions I didn't catch since the line moved so quickly.

 ![[PXL_20240825_051312564.MP.jpg]]
-_WHERE AM I (feat my 2 boxes)_
+_The bus landing (feat. my 2 boxes)_

-Quest #1 was to recover my bike.
-I found it under the San Francisco arrivals shade structure (not that shade was needed in the pitch dark 10pm).
+Objective #1 was to recover my bike, which I found stowed under the San Francisco arrivals shade structure (not that shade was needed at this time of night).

 ![[PXL_20240825_051833707.MP.jpg]]
-_Bike acquired_
+_+1 bike acquired_

-Quest #2 was board the correct tram.
-I knew from prior research that none of the trams would bring me directly to my camp.
-I would need to walk holding my luggage again.
+Next objective was to board the correct tram.
+I knew from my prior investigation that none of the trams would bring me directly to Infinite Love.
+I'd need to walk holding my luggage and bike again... which would suck.
+I didn't have a great solution to this.

 ![[PXL_20240825_051425278.MP.jpg]]

-Now is a good time to explain the address system of Black Rock City.
+This point of my journal is a good time to explain the address system of Black Rock City.
 What you're looking at above is a map.
-The middle of the semicircle is the Man.
-North of the man is the Temple (more on that later).
-Addresses are a tuple of alphabetical street name (denoting how far from the Man you are) and analog clock distance (denoting where along the dial you are).
-Infinite Love's address this year was 8:15 & F. Maybe you can find that on the map.
+In the dead center of the semicircle is the Man -- a useful landmark for navigating, as I would find.
+North of the man is the Temple (which also gets burned -- more on what that is later).
+Addresses are a tuple of (1) an alphabetical street name, denoting how far from the Man you are and (2) an analog clock distance, denoting where along the dial you are.
+Infinite Love's address this year was 8:15 & F. That's where I'm headed.
+Maybe you can spot it on the map.

-By lucky coincidence, at this point I ran into several campmates: Vicky, Daniel, and Luona.
-We puzzled through the tram situation together.
+A serendipitous solution to my bike problem materialized at this point: by lucky coincidence, I ran into several campmates: Vicky, Daniel, and Luona.
+We puzzled through the tram situation together and loaded bins onto Vicky's dolly.

-Side quests, continued:
+A few side quests emerged:
 - Do a dust angel and ring the bell as part of virgin initiation.
 Daniel encouraged me.
 "Playa dust gets everywhere," he said.
 "We all try to keep it out in the beginning.
 But it always gets in. \[By doing a dust angel], you stop worrying about being perfect.
 It's like jumping into a pool instead of wading in."
     - I jumped in the pool.
 And slammed the bell and yelled.
 The bell steward lady gave me a hug and said "welcome home" and "I'm glad you're here."
 "Glad to be here," I replied.
 - Load my stuff onto the tram (the first two trams were full from other people's luggage, and we needed to hustle to get on the third)

 ![[PXL_20240825_051836913.MP.jpg]]

-- Bike alongside the tram since bikes aren't allowed but we needed to follow our luggage.
+- Bike alongside the tram, like remora fishes behind a shark, since bikes aren't allowed on board but we needed to follow our luggage.
-    - Saw a lot of cool art cars and camps including one where a guy dressed as a flower was pole dancing to 30-40 people.
+    - On the bike ride through partway-constructed Black Rock City, I saw a lot of cool art cars and camps.
+We stopped at some when the tram did.
+One camp was throwing a party where a guy dressed as a sunflower was pole dancing to a crowd of 30-40 people.
+What a vibe.

 ![[PXL_20240825_063010736.MP.jpg]]